Sitecore-Community/Sitecore.Speak.Guidance/component.md

 ![](component-self-contain.PNG)

+###Parameters Rules

+Parameters of your components must also use PascalCase.

+If you need to enable bindings to the parameter, just use the "Single-Line Text" type.

+Do not forget restrict the DataSource for you parameter if you need it to point to a specific folder (Always use ID and not path).

+Do not forget to choose the between Shared, Versioned and UnVersioned.

 ##Coding Style

 BCL is based on bootstrap.
 Therefore, we have adopted their code style guide for HTML and CSS.